-Over 2019/20, Council offered three schemes to support residents on limited income to assist residents in financial hardship:
+Over 2020/21, the Council offered three schemes to support residents on a limited income to assist residents in financial hardship:

-- 1119 households obtained the Rates Assistance Rates Remission (which provides up to \$300 towards rates). - 13 households obtained a Rates Temporary Financial Assistance Rates Remission for significant costs related to water costs (which provides up to \$300 towards significant costs causing financial hardship). - 9 household obtained a water rate remission on their water account.
+- One thousand one hundred sixty-six (1166) households obtained the Rates Assistance Rates Remission (which provides up to \$300 towards rates). - Seventeen (17) households obtained a Rates Temporary Financial Assistance Rates Remission for significant costs related to water costs (which provides up to \$300 towards significant costs causing financial hardship). - Six households obtained a water rate remission on their water account.
 The Water Rate Remission for Vulnerable Households relating to high water use provides a rates remission towards the cost of water for households with two or more dependents who receive the Working for Families Tax credit and meet other criteria.

-4.5.3 Interest free rates payback scheme to install rainwater tanks
+4.5.3 Interest-free rates payback scheme to install rainwater tanks

-Three properties obtained a targeted rate to install a rainwater tank.
-Council offers a \$5,000 targeted rate for residents to install a rainwater tank or greywater system for outdoor irrigation.
+Four properties obtained a targeted rate to install a rainwater tank.
+The Council offers a \$5,000 targeted rate for residents to install a rainwater tank or greywater system for outdoor irrigation.